GamrGamr/Allin1APP/README.md

 ## Usage Rights

-Foculume is proprietary software.
+Allin1APP is proprietary software.

 All rights reserved.
 You may download and use the official released executable for personal use.
-You may not copy, modify, redistribute, reverse engineer, rebrand, resell, or create derivative versions of Foculume without written permission from the owner.
+You may not copy, modify, redistribute, reverse engineer, rebrand, resell, or create derivative versions of Allin1APP without written permission from the owner.

-The Foculume name, logo, design, and application are owned by the creator.
+The Allin1APP name, logo, design, and application are owned by the creator.